grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

 **Status**: 🔄 **IN PROGRESS** - Investigating index corruption in file-based databases

-**Latest Update**: **PARTIAL FIX IMPLEMENTED** - Fixed `tableCursor.Set()` calls in `SetRecordField` to include the missing fourth parameter (`recCursor.mValue`).
-RPTR values are now being set correctly (31, 91, 112 instead of 0), but there's still an issue with record data corruption for the first record.
-The first RPTR points to correct record (31) but the record data shows NULL values.
-Need to investigate why record data becomes corrupted.
+**Latest Update**: **PTRTOREC VALUE MODIFICATION FIX IMPLEMENTED** - Successfully implemented the fix for `PtrToRec` value modification by saving cursor values before calling `PtrToRec` and using the saved values in `tableCursor.Set()` calls.
+The RPTR values are now correctly set (31, 91, 112) instead of being corrupted.
+Records are being created and retrieved successfully.
+However, there's still a separate issue where the first record's data becomes NULL after the third record is inserted, indicating a BTree rebalancing or record storage issue that needs further investigation.

 ### 📋 **INVESTIGATION PLAN**